-Empowered Aid Transforming Gender and Power Dynamics in the Delivery of Humanitarian Aid is a multicountry, participatory action research study led by the Global Women's Institute (GWI) at the George Washington University.
-Partners are CARE International in Lebanon and the International Rescue Committee (IRC) in Uganda, and funded by the U.S. Department of State's Bureau of Population, Refugees and Migration.
+Empowered Aid Transforming

+Gender and Power Dynamics in the

+Delivery of Humanitarian Aid is a

+multi-country, participatory action

+research study led by the Global

+Women's Institute (GWI) at the George

+Washington University.
+Partners are

+the International Rescue Committee

+(IRC) in Uganda and CARE International

+in Lebanon, and funded by the U.S.

+Department of State's Bureau of

+Population, Refugees and Migration.

-It seeks to examine the mechanisms through which humanitarian aid-in Lebanon: food, WASH, shelter and cash-is delivered, and how these processes might inadvertently increase the risks of SEA for women and girls, in order to address them.
+It seeks to examine the mechanisms through which humanitarian aid-in Lebanon: food, WASH, shelter and fuel & firewood-is delivered, and how these processes might inadvertently increase the risks of SEA for women and girls, in order to address them.